Division of Program Coordination, Planning, and Strategic Initiatives: Council of Councils

 The NIH Reform Act of 2006 (P.L.
-109-482), passed by Congress in December 2006, and signed into law by the President in January 2007, established the Council of Councils.
-The Council is made up of 27 members, selected from NIH Institute and Centers Advisory Councils, representatives nominated by the Office of the Director program offices, and broad lay representation.
+109–482), passed by Congress in December 2006, and signed into law by the President in January 2007, established the Council of Councils.
+The council is made up of 27 members, selected from NIH Institute and Centers Advisory Councils, representatives nominated by the Office of the Director program offices, and broad lay representation.
 The Council advises the NIH Director on matters related to the policies and activities of DPCPSI.
-The Council also acts as an external advisory panel to the IC Directors during the “concept approval” stage of the NIH Common Fund review process.
+The council also acts as an external advisory panel to the IC Directors during the “concept approval” stage of the NIH Common Fund review process.
 The concept approval stage involves the consideration of a list of potential trans-NIH initiatives developed by the DPCPSI staff after receiving input from multiple sources.
-The information provided to the Council by DPCPSI staff could include deliverables, timetables, and projected costs for each initiative.
-The recommendations from the Council will then be considered by the DPCPSI Director and the IC Directors.
+The information provided to the council by DPCPSI staff could include deliverables, timetables, and projected costs for each initiative.
+The recommendations from the council will then be considered by the DPCPSI Director and the IC Directors.

 The Council of Councils is chaired by the DPCPSI Director, James M. Anderson, M.D., Ph.D.
 The heads of the DPCPSI Offices serve as liaisons for the Council of Councils.
-The current members are below.
-All terms end October 31 of the year in parenthesis.